 How to Make Cheese Sauce for Nachos

 If you can’t find vegan cheese in your area, you can use a dairy-free nacho cheese sauce rather than shreds.
-I highly recommend my vegan queso dip as a topping for nachos.
-You can also use my smooth vegan cheese sauce too.
+I highly recommend my vegan queso dip for your nachos con queso.
+You can also use my smooth vegan cheese sauce or this sweet potato nacho cheese sauce, too.

 - 2 cups veggie crumbles